Arlington County has a new application for the approval of an Accessory Dwelling (AD). Applicants must complete the AD Application Packet.

-This new application was initiated following the County Board’s adoption of amendments (see “Accessory dwelling revisions”) to the Arlington County Zoning Ordinance (ACZO) for ADs on November 27, 2017.
-A detailed account of the actions taken by the County Board (including associated staff reports) can be found in the meeting minutes.
+This new application was initiated following the County Board’s adoption of amendments to the Arlington County Zoning Ordinance (ACZO) for ADs on May 18, 2019, which allow for ADs to be located in new detached accessory buildings.

 ADs serve as an important component of Arlington County’s Affordable Housing Master Plan.
 Considered an accessory (or subordinate) use, ADs promote a greater diversity of housing and household types in single-family neighborhoods, while maintaining neighborhood character and underlying zoning.
 Whether ADs are located within an existing one-family detached dwelling or a detached accessory building, ADs function as an independent dwelling unit, with their own entrance, kitchen, and bathroom facilities, and are intended for occupancy by no more than three (3) persons.

 STEP 1: Pre-Submission – Determine Eligibility of Property

 Before applying for an AD permit, determine if your property meets the minimum eligibility requirements of the ACZO: (1) The lot must be located in a district zoned R-20, R-10, R-8, R-6, R-5, R-10T, R-15- 30T, or R2-7; (2) the lot must be improved with a one-family detached dwelling; (3) there cannot already be an AD or a family/caregiver suite on the lot; (4) you must be the owner of the property where the AD is proposed to be located.
 We recommend that you email the Zoning Division to set up a pre-submission meeting to discuss the Zoning and Inspection Services Division (ISD) requirements.

 STEP 2a: Submit Accessory Dwelling (AD) Application Packet